Frequently Asked Questions – II

 “My parents often told me to repeat the remedy, same potency, when it works.”

-Another reader, Samantha, asked me if pellets need to dissolve, lamenting that they rarely do so in a timely fashion.
+Another reader, Samantha, asked me if pellets need to dissolve, lamenting that they rarely do in a timely fashion.
 No, the pellets do not need to dissolve!
 Drop them in water and the water is medicated and ready to go!

 As for people who are buying LM’s in liquid bottles?
 I have no idea what this is all about.
 It certainly is not in the Organon, and I have a feeling that what people are buying in these cases is the “liquid stock bottle”, one drop of which is supposed to be dropped on 1500 #10 pellets, so that when you drop your single pellet into your 4-ounce bottle of water, you are actually medicating with a fraction of a drop, do you see that?